Robert Budi Hartono

-Robert Budi Hartono is an Indonesian tobacco billionaire with a 2018 net worth of US$12.6 billion.
-He owns and runs the privately held Djarum, the world's third largest maker of clove cigarettes.
+Robert Budi Hartono (born 28 April 1941) is an Indonesian tobacco billionaire with a net worth of US$25.3 billion as of September 2023.
+He owns and runs the privately held Djarum, the world's third-largest maker of clove cigarettes.
 Djarum has reportedly recently grabbed shares from the number two cigarette firm, Sampoerna.
-Budi Hartono also has a stake with his brother, Michael Bambang Hartono in one of Indonesia's biggest banks, Bank Central Asia, formerly controlled by billionaire Liem Sioe Liong.
-In 2020, according to American business magazine, Forbes, Budi Hartono's net worth reportedly reached US$22.3 billion and he was noted as the richest Indonesian and 71st richest person in the world.
+Budi Hartono also has a stake with his brother, Michael Bambang Hartono in one of Indonesia's biggest banks, Bank Central Asia, formerly controlled by billionaire Sudono Salim.
+According to Forbes, he is the second richest Indonesian and the 61st richest person in the world.

 Career

-Starting from Mr. Oei Wie Gwan bought a small business in the field named Djarum clove gramophone.
-In 1951 it changed its name to Djarum.
+Starting from scratch Mr. Oei Wie Gwan bought a small business in the field named Djarum clove gramophone.
+In 1951, he changed its name to Djarum.
 Oei began marketing cigarettes under the brand "Djarum" which turned out to be successful in the market.
 After a fire nearly gutted the company in 1963 (Oei died shortly afterward), Djarum back up and modernize their equipment in the factory.
 In 1972 Djarum began to export their product abroad.
 Three years later the brand Djarum Djarum Filter was introduced, the first brand to be produced by machines, followed by the brand Djarum Super, introduced in 1981.

-Together with his brother, Michael Hartono, at the age of 22 Robert inherited one of the leading cigarette company today, Djarum.
+Together with his brother, Michael Hartono, at the age of 22 Robert inherited one of the leading cigarette companies today, Djarum.
 Djarum was previously a small business called Djarum gramophone which was later purchased by his father, Oei Wie Gwan, in 1951 and changed its name to Djarum.
 Robert and his brother inherited Djarum after his father died.
 At that time, Djarum's factory burned down and suffered an unstable condition.
 But in the hands of the two Hartono brothers, Djarum could grow into giants.

-In a September 2019 billionaires' personal information, Budi Hartono and his brother Michael Hartono were reported by Forbes magazine as the richest men in Indonesia in 2019 with a combined wealth of $US 35 billion.
-Budi Hartono was listed by Forbes as being worth $US 18.6 billion, while in 2012 was $US 6.5 billion.
+In September 2019 billionaires' personal information, Budi Hartono and his brother Michael Hartono were reported by Forbes magazine as the richest men in Indonesia in 2019 with a combined wealth of $35 billion.
+Budi Hartono was listed by Forbes as being worth $18.6 billion, while in 2012 was $6.5 billion.